Cisco routers do not have Internet Protocol version 6 (IPv6) routing enabled by default. So how do we enable IPv6 on a router?

 R1(config)#ipv6 unicast-routing R1(config)#int Gi0/0 R1(config-if)#ipv6 address 2001:0BB9:AABB:1234::/64 eui-64

-We can verify that the IPv6 address has been configured by using the show ipv6 interface Gi0/0 command:
+We can verify the IP configuration and IP settings using the ‘show ipv6 interface Gi0/0’ command:

 R1#show ipv6 interface Gi0/0 GigabitEthernet0/0 is up, line protocol is up IPv6 is enabled, link-local address is FE80::201:42FF:FE65:3E01 No Virtual link-local address(es): Global unicast address(es): 2001:BB9:AABB:1234:201:42FF:FE65:3E01, subnet is 2001:BB9:AABB:1234::/64 [EUI] Joined group address(es): FF02::1 FF02::2 FF02::1:FF65:3E01 MTU is 1500 bytes ....

-From the output above we can verify two things:
+From the output above, we can verify the following:

 R2(config-if)#ipv6 address 2001:0BB9:AABB:1234:1111:2222:3333:4444/64

-Notice that the IPv6 address is in the same subnet as the one configured on R1 (2001:0BB9:AABB:1234/64).
-We can test the connectivity between the devices using ping for IPv6:
+Notice that the IPv6 address is in the same subnet configured on R1 (2001:0BB9:AABB:1234/64).
+We can test the connectivity between the devices using the ‘ping’ command for IPv6:

 R1#ping ipv6 2001:0BB9:AABB:1234:1111:2222:3333:4444 Type escape sequence to abort.
 Sending 5, 100-byte ICMP Echos to 2001:0BB9:AABB:1234:1111:2222:3333:4444, timeout is 2 seconds: !!!!!
 Success rate is 100 percent (5/5), round-trip min/avg/max = 0/0/0 ms